 Since the wake of the first Ultraman there have been a legion of Ultra Warriors over the years who continue to combat giant monsters on Earth.
-They all bond with different human hosts after they save their lives from doom.
+Most of them bond with different human hosts after they save their lives from doom, and some of them transformed into human forms by themselves.
 Among them:

 - Ultra Seven

 - Ultraman Great (from Ultraman: Towards the Future from the Australian TV series)